Artboard 90

 Specialists for excluded children

-The mental health trailblazers to be adequately resourced to provide the appropriate level of specialist practitioners to children in all alternative provision settings.
+The mental health teams to be adequately resourced to provide the appropriate level of specialist practitioners to children in all alternative provision settings.